elastic/eui/wiki/releasing-versions.md

 # Releasing

 Once you're ready to ship a new release, run the following command.
-This command will make sure to run tests, update the [documentation site][docs], bump the version patch number (`MINOR.MAJOR.PATCH`), create a new tag on `git`, upload it to GitHub, and ship the new version to `npm`.
+This command will make sure to run tests, update the [documentation site][docs], bump the version patch number (`MAJOR.MINOR.PATCH`), create a new tag on `git`, upload it to GitHub, and ship the new version to `npm`.

 ```shell
 npm run release